 Ruger has been making guns since 1949.
 That isn’t as long as other companies, but they are not new to the trade either.
 Ruger has put a great deal of focus on making reliable and affordable compact and micro-sized guns.
-With prices increasing across the board, people are on the prowl for affordable quality guns, and the lineup of Ruger concealed carry family of guns does not disappoint.

 Years ago, finding a small compact gun was not so easy, especially if you wanted a lightweight model.
 Metal frame guns ruled the kingdom until Glock introduced polymer frames to a reluctant world.

 There was no stopping the polymer revolution and eventually it took over, making a lightweight duty/combat-size gun possible.
 It also opened the door for lightweight compact guns as well.
-The market shifted to smaller guns that people could conceal without wearing a shirt three sizes too big, and Ruger responded with the LCP and LCR, better known as the Light Compact Pistol and Revolver.
+The market shifted to smaller guns that people could conceal without wearing a shirt three sizes too big.
+Ruger responded with the LCP and LCR, better known as the Light Compact Pistol and Revolver.

 I remember the first time I saw Ruger’s polymer revolver.
 I was skeptical — about as skeptical as those who were skeptical of Glock when it introduced the G17.
 Since then, my opinion has changed.